NVIDIA/DeepLearningExamples/PyTorch/SpeechRecognition/Jasper/tensorrt/README.md

 The following sections provide greater details on inference benchmarking with TensorRT and show inference results

 ### Scripts and sample code
-In the `trt/` directory, the most important files are:
+In the `tensorrt/` directory, the most important files are:
 * `Dockerfile`: Container to run Jasper inference with TensorRT.
 * `requirements.py`: Python package dependencies.
 Installed when building the Docker container.
 * `perf.py`: Entry point for inference pipeline using TensorRT.
 * `perfprocedures.py`: Contains functionality to run inference through both the PyTorch model and TensorRT Engine, taking runtime measurements of each component of the inference process for comparison.
 * `trtutils.py`: Helper functions for TensorRT components of Jasper inference.
 * `perfutils.py`: Helper functions for non-TensorRT components of Jasper inference.
-* `onnx-trt.patch`: Used to enable Onnx and TensorRT with dynamic shapes.

-The `trt/scripts/` directory has one-click scripts to run supported functionalities, such as:
+The `tensorrt/scripts/` directory has one-click scripts to run supported functionalities, such as:

 * `download_librispeech.sh`: Downloads LibriSpeech inference dataset.
 * `preprocess_librispeech.sh`: Preprocess LibriSpeech raw data files to be ready for inference.
-* `trt_inference_benchmark.sh`: Benchmarks and compares TensorRT and PyTorch inference pipelines using the `perf.py` script.
+* `inference_benchmark.sh`: Benchmarks and compares TensorRT and PyTorch inference pipelines using the `perf.py` script.
-* `trt_inference.sh`: Runs TensorRT and PyTorch inference using the `trt_inference_benchmark.sh` script.
+* `inference.sh`: Runs TensorRT and PyTorch inference using the `inference_benchmark.sh` script.
-* `walk_benchmark.sh`: Illustrates an example of using `trt/scripts/trt_inference_benchmark.sh`, which *walks* a variety of values for `BATCH_SIZE` and `NUM_FRAMES`.
+* `walk_benchmark.sh`: Illustrates an example of using `tensorrt/scripts/inference_benchmark.sh`, which *walks* a variety of values for `BATCH_SIZE` and `NUM_FRAMES`.
 * `docker/`: Contains the scripts for building and launching the container.

 ### Parameters

-The list of parameters available for `trt/scripts/trt_inference_benchmark.sh` is:
+The list of parameters available for `tensorrt/scripts/inference_benchmark.sh` is:

 ```
 Required: